-This course continues the formal study of literature in prose fiction, non-fiction, comics, poetry, and plays, including Shakespeare's Romeo and Juliet.
+This course continues the formal study of literature in prose fiction, non-fiction, comics, poetry, and plays.
 A focus on writing, with an intensive approach to composition, provides students with an abundance of writing experience and teaches them the essential skills of revising, editing and reflection.
 Students will develop confidence in their written expression.
 Grammar and usage are taught in the context of student writing.